Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-setup.md

     - (Optional) **Description**: Provide a description of what the job does (for example, what the job consumes and what the job produces).
     - **Environment**: By default, it’s set to the deployment environment you created the state-aware job from.
 3. Options in the **Execution settings** and **Triggers** sections:

-   **Note:** New jobs are state-aware by default.
-For existing jobs, you need to select **Enable Fusion cost optimization features** in the Job settings page.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/example-triggers-section.png" width="90%" title="Example of Triggers on the Deploy Job page"/>